Play it again: Everything we know about PS5 and Xbox Series X backward compatibility

 Transferring save games

-It's possible to continuing your PS4 adventures on Sony's new console, and it's confirmed a few different methods of transferring your saves.
+It's possible to continuing your PS4 adventures on the new console, and Sony has confirmed a few methods of transferring your saves.

 "You can transfer digital games, game data, and game saves from a PS4 console to a PS5 console using LAN cables, or by connecting wirelessly (Wi-Fi).
 If you've already stored PS4 games and game data in the external USB storage device connected to your PS4, you can bring them over to PS5 with that external USB storage device," the company said in an Oct.
 9 blog post.
 "And if you are a PS Plus member, you can also sync PS4 game saves on PS5 through cloud storage."